Avinash8055/Person-Detection/readme.md

     5. Click **Modify** to install the required components.

 ### 📂 **Folder Setup**
-Before proceeding, clone the repository and create the necessary directories:
+Clone the repository and create the necessary directories:

 ### 🔹 **Clone the Repository**
 ```bash